aplater/soc2-compliance/policies/workstation.md

 a.
 This policy defines best practices to reduce the risk of data loss/exposure through workstations.

 a.
-This policy applies to all employees and contractors.
+This policy applies to regular full-time, regular part-time, temporary, and provisional employees.
 Workstation is defined as the collection of all company-owned and personal devices containing company data.

 # Policy